-For the case when a = 1.0 however, the playing of solos and transfer of control over time happens in a more favourable manner with respect to the envisaged goal of local interaction producing a resultant globally coherent piece of music, or decentralised coherent circulation.
-Fig. 4(b) shows spikes in the node utilities, which indicate the start of nodes playing their rhythmic pattern as solos, and these utilities deplete over time.
-Whilst the leader node's rhythmic pattern utility depletes, the bidder nodes have their artificial agents search towards slight variations of the leader's rhythmic pattern, as indicated by the increase in their utilities over time.
-As a result, the leader gets to play its rhythmic pattern as a solo for some time and then hands over control to the bidder managing to search and bid to play the closest variation of the leader's rhythm, as observed with the corresponding piece in Fig. 3.
-The flat regions in the utility graphs (Fig. 4) indicate agents associated with bidder nodes having found rhythmic patterns at a distance $D_l$ of $\epsilon\lambda$ from the leader's rhythmic pattern.
-Note that there are always multiple rhythmic patterns that the agent could come up with, all of which differing by distance $\epsilon\lambda$ from the leader's rhythmic pattern, which can be seen as the flexibility in the composition that may be explored by a participant based on their preferences, e.g. preferring one rhythmic pattern over another, even though these rhythmic patterns have the same utility assigned to them by the device.
-The artificial agents mimicking participants have thus been enabled to play rhythmic solos in a decentralised and coherent fashion via the consideration of a utility function that takes the knowledge of the leader's rhythmic pattern into account.
-The agents must now, as compared to the case where a=0.0, actively participate to search for a rhythmic pattern, and upon being the leader, play them.
+For the case when a=1.0 however, the playing of solos and transfer of control over time happens in a more favourable manner with respect to the envisaged goal of decentralised interactions producing a resultant globally coherent piece of music, or decentralised coherent circulation.
+Fig. 4(b) shows spikes in the node utilities, which indicate the start of nodes playing their rhythmic pattern as solos, and these utilities depleting over time.
+Whilst the soloist node's rhythmic pattern utility depletes, the bidder nodes have their artificial agents search towards slight variations of the soloist's rhythmic pattern, as indicated by the increase in their utilities over time.
+As a result, the soloist gets to play its rhythmic pattern as a solo for some time and then hands over control to the bidder managing to search and bid to play the closest variation of the soloist's rhythmic pattern, as observed with the corresponding piece in Fig. 3.
+The flat regions in the utility graphs (Fig. 4) indicate agents associated with bidder nodes having found rhythmic patterns at a distance $D_l$ of $\epsilon\lambda$ from the soloist's rhythmic pattern.
+Note that there are always multiple rhythmic patterns that the agent could come up with, all of which differing by distance $\epsilon \lambda$ , or indeed differing by a given distance from the soloist's rhythmic pattern, which can be seen as the flexibility in the composition that may be explored by a participant based on their preferences, e.g. preferring one rhythmic pattern over another, even though these rhythmic patterns yield the same utility as assigned to them by the device.
+The artificial agents mimicking participants have thus been enabled to play rhythmic solos in a decentralised and coherent fashion via the consideration of a utility function that takes the knowledge of the soloist's rhythmic pattern into account.
+The agents must now, as compared to the case where a = 0.0, actively participate to search for a rhythmic pattern, and upon being the soloist, play them.
 The solos that get played adhere to the composer defined boundaries as defined in Section 2, and the system maintains a decentralised coherent circulation.
 As mentioned before, having a decentralised coherent circulation shows that the system enables the agents to play through the composition effectively.